snappylearn/dailysparks.snappylearn.com/replit.md

 - **Quiz workflow engine** supporting Random, Topical, and Termly quiz generation

 ### Authentication System
-Authentication is handled through Replit's integrated OIDC system:
+Authentication is handled through a secure form-based system:
-- **OpenID Connect (OIDC)** integration with Replit's authentication service
+- **Form-based signup/signin** with email and password validation
-- **Passport.js** strategy for handling OAuth flows
+- **bcrypt password hashing** with 12 salt rounds for security
 - **Express sessions** with PostgreSQL session store for persistence
 - **Route-level protection** using authentication middleware
-- **User profile management** with automatic account creation on first login
+- **User profile management** with automatic account creation and email verification support

 ### State Management
 Client-side state is managed using a combination of approaches: